ory/sdk/clients/client/ruby/docs/V0alpha2Api.md

 api_instance = OryClient::V0alpha2Api.new
 opts = {
-  cookie: 'cookie_example' # String | The Session Cookie of the Identity performing the settings flow.
+  return_to: 'return_to_example' # String | The URL to return the browser to after the flow was completed.
 }

 begin